TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

        $ systemctl enable launch_tap.service

--# On successfull startup of the tap service, a new network interface called `tap0` will be created and it will get an IP address assigned using DHCP.
+-# On successful startup of launch_tap.service, a new network interface called `tap0` will be created and it will get an IP address assigned using DHCP (valid only if the switch port is connected to the network hosting a DHCP server).
 The network interface `tap0` should also show up in the list of available network interfaces using the `ifconfig` command:

        $ ifconfig tap0
          tap0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500  metric 1